Sushrut22/book-buddy/README.md

 ## Features

-- 🎯 **Collaborative Filtering:** BookBuddy utilizes a collaborative filtering model to recommend books based on user preferences and interactions.
+- 🎯 **Collaborative Filtering:** BookBuddy utilizes a [collaborative filtering model](https://github.com/atharv-patil/book-buddy/blob/main/models.ipynb) to recommend books based on user preferences and interactions.
 Discover new titles based on the collective wisdom of fellow readers.

-- 📖 **Content-Based Recommendations:** BookBuddy also offers content-based recommendations.
+- 📖 **Content-Based Recommendations:** BookBuddy also offers [content based recommendations](https://github.com/atharv-patil/book-buddy/blob/main/models.ipynb).
 Simply mention a book you enjoyed, and our chatbot will provide you with similar book suggestions.
 Additionally, you can provide your preferred genre, and the chatbot will offer tailored recommendations.

 - 🌟 **Popularity-Based Approach:** When you're just starting out or haven't rated any books yet, BookBuddy employs a popularity-based approach inspired by IMDb's top-rated movie formula.
 This default ordering of books ensures you have a starting point for exploration.